 Are you a Good Neighbour to Nature?
 HAT helps you find ways to meet your land use needs while protecting some of Canada's rarest habitats.
-Whether you want a place for the kids to play soccer, an attractive yard, or a food garden, HAT can help you succeed while preventing harm to waterways or woodlands.
-Homeowners often have many questions but limited sources of quality information on topics like gardening, tree care, pets outside, and invasive species like bullfrogs.
+Whether you want a place for the kids to play soccer, an attractive yard, or a vegetable garden, HAT can help you succeed while preventing harm to waterways or woodlands.
+Homeowners often have many questions about limited sources of quality information on topics like gardening, tree care, pets outside, and invasive species (like bullfrogs).

 Each year, HAT focuses outreach services on a different region of Greater Victoria.
 This past year, we reached out to residents of our urban areas to help them care for trees and restore the urban forest.
 In the upcoming 2016 season, we are focusing our efforts on Ayum and Veitch Creek.

-Learn more about this year's Good Neighbours Project in Sooke, helping landowners become Good Neighbours - stewards of the habitat on their land.
+Learn more about this year's Good Neighbours Project in Metchosin, helping landowners become Good Neighbours - stewards of the habitat on their land.

 What are Habitat Stewards?

-Habitat Stewards are residents who pledge, in writing, to care for natural habitat on their land.
+Habitat Stewards are residents who pledge, in writing, to care for natural habitats on their land.
 This might mean removing invasive species, not using pesticides, or switching to organic fertilizers.
-Each property is different, and a visit from our Stewardship staff can tell you what steps you need to take – or recognize you for the outstanding work you have already done!
+Each property is different, and a visit from our Stewardship staff can tell you what steps you need to take, or congraduate you for the outstanding work you have already done!